 How is B-Cell Lymphoma Treated?

-Good therapies exist for B-cell lymphoma, and the vast majority of children do very well.
-The therapy(s) chosen depend on the exact diagnosis and whether the disease has spread.
+Good therapies exist for B-cell lymphoma, and most children and young adults do very well.
+The therapy(s) chosen depends on the exact diagnosis and stage of lymphoma.

 The standard treatment for B-cell lymphoma is chemotherapy.
-If the disease is located in one area of the body (localized), the treatment plan may include surgery and a short, less intensive course of chemotherapy.
-If the disease is more advanced, the treatment usually includes high-dose chemotherapy.
+This is often combined with immune-based therapies to target the B cells.
+If the disease is in one area of the body (localized), the treatment plan may include surgery and a short, less intensive course of chemotherapy.
+If the disease is more advanced, the treatment usually includes more courses of chemotherapy.

 Treatment Beyond Standard Therapies

 About 90% of children and young adults with B-cell lymphoma are cured with standard therapies.
-But sometimes, B-cell lymphoma resists treatment or returns after a time of remission.
-When this happens, the care team at Cincinnati Children’s considers using intensive chemotherapy in combination with other therapies, such as:
+Sometimes, B-cell lymphoma resists treatment or returns after a time of remission.
+When this happens, the care team may use intensive chemotherapy in combination with other therapies, such as:

 - Hematopoietic stem cell transplantation (HSCT)